falkenbach/Simple-Open-Source-BitCoin-Faucet/README.md

 8. Profit.

 ###Known Bugs:
-- There has to be a first row in the database, else it won't work.
+- There has to be a first row in the database, else the cronjob won't work.
 I do not know why this happens, but there has to be a row.
 Nothing will be send to this address, because it will be skipped by the " *OFFSET 1* ".
-This means that you can put in whatever you want.
+So you could enter whatever you want.

 ###License:
 Copyright (C) 2013 BitCoin Information (bitcoininformation.appspot.com)